 You will be on board the Passion – a former privately owned yacht that has undergone a complete refit to offer a group of 12 passengers, the most luxurious Galapagos cruising experience there is.

-On you first full day on board you will be arriving at the beautiful Floreana Island by morning.
-This Galapago's island and was named after the first Ecuadorian presidente, Juan Jose Flores, but it had been previously called Charles Island - after the King Charles II of England - and Santa Maria – after one of Columbus caravels.
+The next day, you will be arriving at the beautiful Floreana Island by morning.
+This Galapago's island and was named after the first Ecuadorian president, Juan Jose Flores, but it had been previously called Charles Island - after the King Charles II of England - and Santa Maria – after one of Columbus caravels.
 The highest point in the island is Cerro Pajas (at 2,100) ft which is also the highest point of the island's volcano, as it is the case in most smaller islands in the Galapagos.
-Another interesting characteristic of this island is that it is one of the few in the Galapagos that has its own source of fresh water.
+Another interesting characteristic of this island is that it is one of the few in the Galapagos that has its own source of freshwater.
 This contributed to the fact that this archipelago was one of the very first to be inhabited.
-While you are here you will visit Asilo de La Paz (the famous fresh water source) as well as the caves that served as hideouts for pirates and where the first Galapegueño was born - Rolf, son of Magret Wittmer and her husband Heinz, who arrived on the island in 1932, built a house there, and lived from agricultural.
-The island is know for its intriguing human history which includes the stories behind all of its first inhabitants.
-Nowadays the island's residents make their living by farming the land as well as from the main water source on the island; a natural pond that fills up with rain water during the rainy season.
+While you are here you will visit Asilo de La Paz (the famous freshwater source) as well as the caves that served as hideouts for pirates and where the first Galapegueño was born - Rolf, son of Magret Wittmer and her husband Heinz, who arrived on the island in 1932, built a house there and lived from agricultural.
+The island is known for its intriguing human history which includes the stories behind all of its first inhabitants.
+Nowadays the island's residents make their living by farming the land as well as from the main water source on the island; a natural pond that fills up with rainwater during the rainy season.

-In the afternoon, you will be going on a long navigation from Floreana Island to Isabela Island, on the look out for whales and dolphins which are usually seen around here.
-Make sure to bring the camera as you look for this fantastic creatures and also don't miss the incredible landscapes you will be passing by such as Cerro Azul volcano.
+In the afternoon, you will be going on a long navigation from Floreana Island to Isabela Island, on the lookout for whales and dolphins which are usually seen around here.
+Make sure to bring the camera as you look for these fantastic creatures and also don't miss the incredible landscapes you will be passing by such as Cerro Azul volcano.

-Later on is time to return to the vessel, have some drinks, socialize with you fellow travellers and eat a delicious and well earned dinner after all the energy you have spent exploring Floreana island.
+Later it is time to return to the vessel, have some drinks, socialise with your fellow travellers and eat a delicious and well-earned meal after all the energy you have spent exploring Floreana island.

 Once the day activities are over, you will be heading back to the boat just in time for drinks and dinner.
 Make sure to rest well as there is much to see and do in the Galapagos and you will want to be as energetic as possible.

-Once at Tagus Cove, you be doing a hike that will take you to some of the most beautiful Galapagos landscapes, such as Darwin Lake, a salt-water crater lagoon surrounded by tuff stone.
-Afterwards you will be crossing Bolivar Channel to Fernandina Island, recognised as one of the world’s most unspoilt sites.
+Once at Tagus Cove, you'll hike to view some of the most beautiful Galapagos landscapes, such as Darwin Lake, a salt-water crater lagoon surrounded by tuff stone.
+Afterwards, you will be crossing Bolivar Channel to Fernandina Island, recognised as one of the world’s most unspoilt sites.
 After disembarking at Punta Espinosa, you will be strolling along the shoreline on the lookout for flightless cormorants, Galapagos sea lions, Galapagos penguins, Galapagos hawks, sooty coloured marine iguanas as well as bright orange Sally Lightfoot crabs.
 There will be plenty of great moments to capture so make sure to bring your camera (or phone) charged!

 In the evening as per usual, you will be returning to the vessel in order to relax as well as to have a fantastic meal on board.